-- L6.5 An awareness of the dynamic nature of politics and international relations, particularly as it relates to questions of violence, gender, race, nation and statehood (KU). - L6.6 An awareness of the burden of responsibility in documenting continuity and change within (global) politics, especially as it relates to questions of violence, gender, race, nation and statehood.
-(GA) - L6.7 An appropriate range of analytical and professionally relevant skills to facilitate access to employment or further study and an awareness of the potential opportunities open to graduates of social science disciplines (KTS). - L6.8 An ability to conduct their own political research, whether qualitative or quantitative, informed by appropriate research methodologies and theoretical frameworks.
-(KTS) - L6.9 An ability to reflect on individual performance and respond to constructive criticism, evidenced by engagement with feedback and guidance as part of a resilient learning culture fostered throughout the degree (PPP).
+- L6.6 An awareness of the burden of responsibility in documenting continuity and change within (global) politics, especially as it relates to questions of violence, gender, race, nation and statehood.
+(GA) - L6.7 An appropriate range of analytical and professionally relevant skills to facilitate access to employment or further study and an awareness of the potential opportunities open to graduates of social science disciplines (KTS) - L6.8 An ability to conduct their own political research, whether qualitative or quantitative, informed by appropriate research methodologies and theoretical frameworks.
+(KTS) - L6.9 An ability to reflect on individual performance and respond to constructive criticism, evidenced by engagement with feedback and guidance as part of a resilient learning culture fostered throughout the degree (PPP)